 MyPostcard highly recommend using photos or artwork that have a minimum resolution of one megapixel and a file size no larger than 10-Mb.
 They offer layouts with up to 9 photos.
 The edges will be slightly cropped to accommodate a white border.
 You can rotate the postcard layout from landscape to portrait and change the colour background.
 You can also add a short title or caption to the front of the card.

 When you place your order, the premium option is auto selected for an extra $0.50 and I had to manually deselect it.
-You can purchase credits in 15, 25, 35, 50 and 100 lots for sending multiple cards and the more you purchase at a time, the more you save.
+You can purchase credits in $25, $35, $50 and $100 amounts.
+From $35 up, you save money.

-The resulting postcard took 12-days to arrive on the West Coast of the USA.
+The resulting postcards took 6- and 15-days to arrive on the West Coast of the USA.
 The print is of good quality, with a glossy front and matte finish on the back.
-MyPostcard were the only postcards that had a real, adhesive postage stamp attached (rather than a printed one) at the standard price point.
+However, one postcard had been cut at 5¾-inches, so the border had been lopped off at one end.
+MyPostcard were the only postcard that had real, adhesive postage stamps attached (rather than a printed ones) at the standard price point, giving them more of an authentic, old-school feel.
 The layout is a typical split-back postcard.
-There is a large MyPostcard logo in the bottom right.
+There is a mid-sized MyPostcard logo in the bottom right.

 Touchnote touchnote.com